nuwarobotics/NuwaSDKExample/README.md

 # `NuwaSDKExample`
 The SDK Example to control robot product of nuwarobotics.

-NuwaSDK and NuwaSDKExample allow on every language.
+NuwaSDK and NuwaSDKExample allow use on every language\market.

+# `TTS Capability`
 The TTS language capability is difference between each market robot software.

 Please reference following support list.
 * Taiwan : Chinese\English
 * Japan : Japan\English
 * Worldwide : English